 Can you provide replacements for obsolete Airpax and Electro Corp sensors and pickups?

 We have designed exact replacements and can also provide sensors from our catalog with the same outputs and thread types.
-Check our Cross Reference page to see if we list a replacement, if not contact Engineering via phone or email to discuss the options.
+Check our Cross-Reference page to see if we list a replacement, if not contact Engineering via phone or email to discuss the options.

-Can you cross reference other manufacturer's part numbers?
+Can you cross-reference other manufacturer's part numbers?

 Lots of times we can provide a direct replacement.
 Check our Catalog Cross Reference or call us for info.

-How do I get applications support?
+How do I get application support?

 Either call us or use our Contact Page.
 Make sure to fill in the proper e-mail address for the reply.

-Is your product pricing published on line?
+Is your product pricing published online?

 For most of our sensors, yes.
-Follow the steps in our Sensors By Function, Sensors By Target, or Catalog, where you can see & print a photo of your selection, view pricing, and have the option to download the pdf data sheet.
+Follow the steps in our Sensors By Function, Sensors By Target, or Catalog, where you can see & print a photo of your selection, view pricing, and have the option to download the pdf datasheet.